-The recipient, and any subrecipient ("subgrantee") at any tier, must comply with all applicable requirements of 28 C.F.R.
+The subgrantee at any tier, must comply with all applicable requirements of 28 C.F.R.
 Part 42, specifically including any applicable requirements in Subpart E of 28 C.F.R.
 Part 42 that relate to an equal employment opportunity program.
+See additional information below under Equal Employment Opportunity Plan (EEOP).